cenfun/monocart-reporter/README.md

                 // auto collect data from comments
                 const parserOptions = {
                     // https://babeljs.io/docs/babel-parser
+                    // Indicate the mode the code should be parsed in.
+Can be one of "script", "module", or "unambiguous".
+Defaults to "script".
                     // sourceType: "module"
                 }
                 const comments = collect.comments(parserOptions);